0xhexmex/Aggressor-Scripts/README.md

 With the exe method (uac-silentcleanup-exe), powershell.exe is called along with Start-Process -NoNewWindow to attempt to hide any indication that a new program was launched.

-With the command method (uac-silentcleanup-command), cmd.exe /c is used to pass a quoted command string provided by the user.
+With the command method (uac-silentcleanup-command), cmd.exe /c is used to pass a command string provided by the user.

 Run it from CS with